-A student who withdraws may be responsible for tuition, fees or other charges that had previously been paid by federal student aid.
+A student who withdraws may be responsible for tuition, fess or other charges that had perviously been paid by federal student aid.
 Refunds may be available for students with Title IV federal aid who withdraw from the University.

 Students with federal aid who withdraw from the University will have their Title IV aid recalculated in accordance with guidelines established by the U.S. Department of Education derived from the October 7, 1998, Reauthorization of the Higher Education Act.
+All federal funds must be returned within 45 days from the date which the school has determined the student has withdrawn.